po-drik/dynatrace_webhook/README.md

 	"PID":"{PID}"
 	}

-Here is the complete format for a production environment:
+Here is a more complete format for a production environment:

 	{
 	"ProblemID":"{ProblemID}",